Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 I have two, Brian.
 The first one, is the current situation is, sort of I think, in many ways sort of showcase the ability of your network to provide goods for people and the value of Prime and Amazon to customers.
 So I guess in light of that, can you talk to us at all about the impact you've seen on the Prime customer account from the current situation?
 And any color on how you've been able to expand Prime's reach into new customers or demographics from this?

 Then the second one, I know there's a lot of changes going on in logistics and things, but Amazon is always a learning company.
-So any learnings you've had so far in the logistics side about how you actually may be able to learn some new best practices to run more efficiently post-COVID from the current fire wave you've been going through?
+So any learnings you've had so far in the logistics side about how you actually may be able to learn some new best practices to run more efficiently post-COVID from the current [indiscernible] you've been going through?

 Brian Olsavsky